Boomiverse: Background

 After the release of Big Grams (2015), a collaborative extended play (EP) from rapper Big Boi and rock band Phantogram, Big Boi began writing for his upcoming third solo studio album.
+He cited influences on the album which included Kate Bush and A Tribe Called Quest.
 On April 19, 2017, he revealed the title for the album and released the first two singles, "Mic Jack" featuring Adam Levine of Maroon 5, Scar and Sleepy Brown and "Kill Jill" featuring Jeezy and Killer Mike of Run the Jewels two days later.

 On May 16, 2017, he revealed that Boomiverse was scheduled for release on June 16, 2017, and includes guest appearances from Gucci Mane, Janelle Monáe, among others.
+A music video for "Kill Jill" was released on June 2, 2017.

 The song "All Night" was featured in an iPhone X commercial in November 2017.